-Timescale Tips: How to Optimize Your Ingest Rate
+Timescale Tips: How to Optimize Your PostgreSQL Ingest Rate

-It’s worth mentioning that the answer to most of these questions will ultimately depend on your use case: in the database world, it’s impossible to offer perfect, one-size-fits-all advice.
+It’s worth mentioning that the answer to most of our customers' questions ultimately depends on their use case: in the database world, it’s impossible to offer perfect, one-size-fits-all advice.
 That’s why there’s nothing like asking for help from the team when needed.
 Still, going through our general recommendations and best practices will certainly help you have a better understanding of the product you have in hand, helping you optimize your experience and troubleshoot autonomously.

 Even if you are not a Timescale customer (yet!), we hope you will find this advice helpful and apply it in your own environment.
 If you’re curious, you can try Timescale completely for free (you won’t need a credit card to start the trial).

-How Can I Improve My Ingest Rate, a.k.a.
+How Can I Improve My PostgreSQL Ingest Rate, a.k.a.
 Get More Row Inserts Per Second?

-We couldn’t start this Timescale Tips series any other way.
 Time-series data workloads are relentless, and optimizing your ingest rate is a necessity.
-Almost every Timescale customer is interested in getting as many row inserts per second as possible into their TimescaleDB service.
+Since we supercharge PostgreSQL to handle time-series data and other demanding workloads effortlessly, almost every Timescale customer is interested in getting as many row inserts per second as possible into their TimescaleDB service.

 How can you ensure you’re getting the best write performance?
 First, take a look at this blog post we published a while ago: 13 Tips to Improve PostgreSQL Insert Performance.
 Timescale is built on PostgreSQL, so the general best practices for maximizing your inserts into Postgres will also apply to Timescale.